campusrover/brl_pxh_api/README.md

 catkin_create_pkg your_pkg std_msgs rospy roscpp brl_pxh_api
 ```

-Don't forget to build your package afterwards as follows:
+and build the package with:

 ```bashrc
 cd ~/your_new_ws